amathislab/dlc2action_annotation/readme_media/cluster.md

 instead of the dot on the clustering plot **4**.
 When you click on another dot, by default this clip will close and another will open but you can change this behavior at **5** and open multiple clips in parallel.
 The plot is interactive.
 You can zoom in and out and move around with your mouse.
 Alternatively, you can use the mouse to make a selection of the clips and save the selected indices in a pickled file.
-Hold Shift to add to your selection and click anywhere on the plot to cancel it.
+Hold Shift to add to your selection and click anywhere on the plot to stop it.

 ![](select.gif)